New Mexico Spadefoot Toad

 Eye With Vertical Pupil

 Range and Habitat

 The New Mexico spadefoot toad occurs from southeastern Utah, southern Colorado, and northern Oklahoma south through Arizona, New Mexico, and western Texas.
+It has been documented throughout the state of New Mexico.
 In addition, it is found in Guerrero and Oaxaca in Mexico.

 It found in a variety of habitats such as desert scrub, grasslands, coniferous woodlands, and at the edges of agricultural areas.
 These toads are most often found in places with soil loose enough for burrowing into and deep enough to avoid freezing temperatures.

 New Mexico spadefoots eat a variety of invertebrates.
 Their diet mainly consists of termites, ants, beetles and spiders.
 These toads can eat as much as half of their body weight in one night.
 Studies have shown that spadefoots require as few as seven feedings before they can accumulate enough fat reserves to survive for 12 months underground.

 Like most other amphibians, New Mexico spadefoot toads spend most of the year underground.
 It usually occupies an underground burrow that it digs in the soft earth with its hind feet and only comes out when the summer rains fill in the low-lying areas.
 They then emerge to feed on insects and to breed.
 After breeding, they will remain active as long as conditions remain moist and warm.

 New Mexico spadefoot toads have a call that sounds like a fingernail running across the teeth of a comb.
 Males will call from the middle of a pond while floating on the water surface.